-I canned a bushel of cherries in June, made cherries in brandy, for holiday gift giving– and now, I’m focused on making delicious sweet yet tart, cherry vinaigrettes.
-So delicious on crisp summer salads and spectacular with grilled foods.
-Enjoy.
+I “can” a bushel of cherries every June.
+I love to made cherries in brandy for holiday gift giving– and now– I’m focused on making delicious, sweet, yet tart cherry vinaigrette.

 2 Tablespoons local organic honey